kammitama5/kammitama5.github.io/_posts/2017-4-15-Saturday-April-15th.md

 makeHeading("Hi")

 /*3. sayHello greeting
-Call the saHello function and save its output in a new var called greeting
+Call the sayHello function and save its output in a new var called greeting
 */
 var greeting = sayHello();